kubernetes/ingress-gce/cmd/check-gke-ingress/README.md

 `name` is the name of the kubernetes resource being inspected.
 `checks` is the list of checks on the resource.

-### Prerequisites

-Before running the binary, make sure you have your gcloud and GKE cluster authenticated:
+### Check a specific ingress
+To inspect a specific ingress, you can add the ingress name you want to check as an argument and specify the namespace of that ingress:
 ```
-gcloud auth application-default login
-gcloud container clusters get-credentials name-of-your-cluster
+check-gke-ingress <your-ingress-name> --namespace <your-namespace>
 ```
+The output will be the same as checking all ingresses.

 ### Flags

 ```
---kubeconfig string         kubeconfig file to use for Kubernetes config
+-k, --kubeconfig string         kubeconfig file to use for Kubernetes config
---context string            context to use for Kubernetes config
+-c, --context string            context to use for Kubernetes config
---namespace string          only include pods from this namespace
+-n, --namespace string          only include pods from this namespace
 ```

 ## Development